praneethbyna/praneethbyna/README.md

 <h1 align="center">Hello 👋, I'm Praneeth Byna</h1>
 <h3 align="center">A passionate backend developer specializing in building scalable, high-performance APIs.
-Experienced in Java, Spring Boot, React, Python, Django and AWS, with a focus on distributed systems, microservices, and cloud-native solutions.</h3>`
+Experienced in Java, Spring Boot, React, Python, Django, JavaScript and AWS, with a focus on distributed systems, microservices, and cloud-native solutions.</h3>`

 - 🌱 **I’m currently learning** the basics of **LLMs (Large Language Models)** and exploring the ecosystem around AI/ML technologies, aiming to integrate them into scalable backend systems.
 I enjoy exploring various system design use cases and studying articles from tech companies to understand how they architect scalable and efficient solutions.